 The current Peer Review Group was developed to ensure a fair and transparent bidding process but is not set up to enable effective and meaningful oversight to review numerous Request for Proposals (RFPs), third party program proposals, and draft contracts to ensure they are in line with Commission direction or the approved Business Plans.
 Given the recent decision requiring the expansion of the third party portion of the portfolio from 20% to a minimum of 60% by the end of 2020, a few CAEECC members proposed to develop a more robust stakeholder participation process to aid in this transition.

 The EE-PRG process would be assisted by an IE to meaningfully perform their oversight role, ensure compliance with existing policies, and provide transparency for the ongoing third party bidding process.
-As NRDC and ORA noted, current members of the PRG lack sufficient expertise and resources to devote the time needed for in depth reviews that independent oversight requires.
+As NRDC and ORA noted, current members of the Peer Review Group lack sufficient expertise and resources to devote the time needed for in depth solicitation reviews that meaningful independent oversight requires.
 Also, the added expertise of an IE can be helpful to both PAs and the EE-PRG in expediting reviews through facilitating common approaches and processes across PAs.

 Key Players Participating in a Third Party Solicitation Review